When a QA starts working on a mobile application project, the biggest question he/she faces is about the test environment.

 The experience that I gained while working on a different variety of devices was that:

-#2) Mid-End Phones: The app runs smooth but still, scalability and memory leaks are caught like 1 out of 15 times.
-But this is not enough because crashing issues reported by customers for a mobile app is not acceptable and it leaves a bad image of the team, unlike desktop or web apps.
+#2) Mid-End Phones: The app runs smoothly but still, scalability and memory leaks are caught 1 out of 15 times.
+But this is not enough because crashing issues reported by customers for a mobile app are not acceptable and it leaves a bad image of the team, unlike desktop or web apps.

 Those factors include:

-1) Slow Network: Currently low-end devices don’t have a network type beyond 3G and there are apps running in the background which use the network bandwidth.
-In a real scenario, it may be possible that the user has the Sync On for his/her email accounts, Whatsapp, Google Now, etc running in the background eating the bandwidth.
+1) Slow Network: Currently low-end devices don’t have a network type beyond 3G and apps are running in the background which use the network bandwidth.
+In a real scenario, it may be possible that the user has Sync On for his/her email accounts, WhatsApp, Google Now, etc running in the background eating the bandwidth.

 [image source]